 Lineworkers are brave.
 They are out there in good times, and really bad times.
 It is tough.
 “Utility line work is in the top 10 of the most dangerous jobs in America.”
 (T&D World) They take their work seriously.

 A person who goes into lineman work must have a special DNA to even apply.
 These high standards are also drilled into lineworker students.
 Caldwell Community and Technical Institute, Hudson, NC, is a premier trainer of lineworkers.
-David Coffey is the Coordinator and Instructor for the Electrical Lineman Program, and he says this about educating lineworkers.
+A coordinator and instructor for the Electrical Lineman Program had told me this about educating lineworkers.
 “We teach our students from day one that their own personal safety and the safety of their crew is paramount.
-Our students are taught that the goal is not individual success but rather the success of the entire class.
-The emotions shared at graduation are good indicators of just how close our students become over the course of the class.
-That sense of brotherhood and family goes with them into the field and is essential to their success, especially in dangerous conditions.
-And it starts in the classroom on day one.”
+Our students are taught that the goal is not individual success but rather the success of the entire class.”

 It is a field of work looking for good people.
-Duke Energy ran an article about being a lineworker: “Energy companies plan to hire lineworkers to fill a shortage that’s been building across the U.S. as the baby boom generation retires.
+One utility said this about being a lineworker: “Energy companies plan to hire lineworkers to fill a shortage that’s been building across the U.S. as the baby boom generation retires.
 Lineworkers are in the field daily constructing, maintaining and restoring equipment to ensure reliable energy service.
 It’s a demanding job that has its rewards, financially and in the accomplishment that comes from helping return life to normal after storms, accidents and natural disasters.”

 For all of us, it is reassuring to see lineworkers out at work after a storm.
 It is a sense that getting back to normal has started.
-We are looking forward to that feeling after Florence, and thank lineworkers in advance for their service to us in the challenge ahead.
+So, thank a lineworker.